Should I Invest in Gold Bars or Gold Coins?

-It is advisable to look for the coin with the very lowest unit cost which tends to be the silver Maples and
+It is advisable to look for the coin with the very lowest unit cost which tends to be the silver Britannia and

 the Philharmonic coins.
 We advise this as when selling your bullion, you only get the intrinsic value of

 the metal, so the cheaper you bought them for originally, the higher return on investment you make.

 With individuals looking to invest large amounts of money in gold investment bullion, the decision is

 less complicated as it’s important to get the very best value for your money to maximise return on

 investment.
 It would be best to buy the largest unit sizes you can so 500g gold bars, 1 kilo gold